bitrise-io/devcenter/_articles/jp/monitoring/getting-started-with-trace.md

 To install Trace:

 1. Open the Workflow Editor of your app.
-1. Open the Workflow you use to build the app.
+2. Open the Workflow you use to build the app.
-1. Add the Add Trace SDK Step before the Step that builds your’s app binary.
+3. Add the Add Trace SDK Step before the Step that builds your’s app binary.
-1. Check that the Project (or Workspace) path and the Scheme name input values are both correct.
+4. Check that the Project (or Workspace) path and the Scheme name input values are both correct.
    By default, both values are Environment Variables which are created and stored at the creation of the app.
-1. Run a build!
+5. Run a build!

 If all went well, Trace will track application data.
-[Let’s talk about how to analyze that data that Trace provides!](/monitoring/analyzing-your-apps-data-with-trace/)
 "%}

+Once you have the SDK installed, all you need to do is deploy the apps for your users, and watch the data coming in.
+[Let’s talk about how to analyze that data that Trace provides!](/jp/monitoring/analyzing-your-app-s-data-with-trace/)

-{% include banner.html banner_text="Monitor your apps with Trace" url="https://www.bitrise.io/add-ons/trace-mobile-monitoring?utm_source=devcenter&utm_medium=bottom_cta" button_text="Sign up for the beta" %}
+{% include banner.html banner_text="Monitor your apps with Trace" url="https://www.bitrise.io/add-ons/trace-mobile-monitoring?utm_source=devcenter&utm_medium=bottom_cta" button_text="Check out Trace now!" %}